 I recommend: Happy Belly Canola Oil

-Canola oil as well as other vegetable oils, including blends and oils made from soy are among the most sought-after oils used to season the cast iron industry for two primary reasons:
+Canola oil and oils made from soy are among the most used oils used to season cast iron for two primary reasons:

-- They can handle excellent smoke points and can be able to withstand temperatures up to 105 degrees.
+- They can handle excellent smoke points and withstand temperatures up to 105 degrees.

-The reason they’re so cheap and have such great smoke points is that they’re highly sophisticated.
+They’re so cheap and have such great smoke points because they’re highly sophisticated.

-It is better to make use of canola oil, soybean oil, or any other vegetable oil to make seasoning than it’s used to cook with.
+It is better to season with canola, soybean, or any other vegetable oil than to cook with.